gbeckers/Birdwatcher/docs/recipes/detectmovement.rst

     821

 The pixel count for every frame is provided by the ``coordscount`` variable in the :func:`detect_movement` function that we used above.
-We can plot the count for all frames:
+We can thus plot the count of positive pixels (i.e. where change took place ) for each frames in the video:

 .. code-block:: python